baranov-V-V/JV-Compiler/README.md

 ## Installation

+You need to have C++ compiler with c++20 support and CMAKE version 3.16.\
 Use install script to install flex, bison and submodules.
+After that use build script build project.

 ```Shell
 $ git clone https://github.com/baranov-V-V/JV-Compiler.git